robby-cornelissen/google-api-nodejs-tsd/README.md

 ## TODO

-* Verify node and typings dependencies and create a build script.
 * Generate documentation to be added to the definition files.
 * Generate tests to go along with the definition files.
 * Add support for various JSON Schema constructs (e.g. `patternProperties`)